What to Know About Medical Expense Deductions

 Self-employed people usually need to pay for insurance in full, so the IRS lets them take advantage of more health-related income adjustments.
 If you make a profit, you may subtract long-term care, dental and health insurance premiums.
 The deduction for HSA deposits applies to self-employed taxpayers as well.
 You can also include the cost to insure a spouse, dependent or any child up to 26 years old.

 Many state governments provide additional income tax deductions for people with health care expenses.
-For example, New Mexico lets taxpayers subtract the cost of medical services for themselves, spouses or dependents.
+For example, New Mexico lets taxpayers subtract the cost of medical services for themselves, spouses or dependents as medical expense deductions.
 Wisconsin allows residents to deduct insurance premiums and personal contributions to health savings accounts.
 Nevertheless, a number of states offer no medical deductions.

 A few important tips apply to any health-related tax adjustment.
 Remember to keep detailed records; documents and receipts will come in handy if the IRS schedules an audit.
 Be sure to deduct any credit card payments in the tax year when you charged them.
 If you ever forget to claim a major deduction, consider filing an amended return.
 You can complete it up to three years after you make a mistake.